 East Indian Mutton Curry Recipe | Easy Mutton Curry Recipe

-This is an EAST INDIAN MUTTON CURRY RECIPE with Bottle Masala that is so quick and easy to make.
-We will make this 1 kg mutton curry recipe in a pressure cooker resulting in succulent mutton pieces.
+This is an EAST INDIAN MUTTON CURRY RECIPE with Bottle Masala and a dash of Home-made Garam Masala that turns out delicious and aromatic.
+We will make this 1.5 kg mutton curry recipe in a pressure cooker, resulting in succulent mutton pieces.

-To give this curry a more authentic feel you could add turnips and radish to the dish.
-But in this recipe, I have only added potatoes as I could not lay my hands on tender turnips or radish.
+To give this curry a more authentic feel, you could add turnips and radish to the dish.
+But for this recipe, I could not lay my hands on tender turnips or radish, so I just made it plain.

-MUTTON: We will use 1 kg mutton for this curry recipe.
+MUTTON: We will use 1.5 kgs mutton with bones for this curry recipe.
 While selecting mutton for this recipe, ensure that the meat is firm and pinkish in colour.
-This type of meat cooks quickly, and the meat tends to be tender resulting in a tasty mutton curry.
-Mutton that is wrinkled and dark in colour, takes longer to cook, and is not appetizing.
+This type of meat cooks quickly, and the meat tends to be tender, resulting in a tasty mutton curry.
+Mutton that is wrinkled and dark in colour takes longer to cook, and is not appetizing.

-ONIONS: For 1 kg mutton curry we will need at least 5 medium-sized finely chopped onions.
-Onions make the base of the gravy and hence you could use more if you need more gravy.
+ONIONS: For 1 kg mutton curry we will need at least 5 medium-sized, finely chopped onions.
+Onions make the base of the gravy and hence you add more or less, depending on the gravy you need.

-TOMATOES: Use at least 3 medium tomatoes to get a tangy and thicker gravy.
+TOMATOES: Use at least 2-3 medium tomatoes to make a tangy, thicker gravy.

 GINGER, GARLIC & GREEN CHILLIES: All these are finely chopped and added to the gravy.
 Garlic, ginger, and chillies contribute to the texture and spiciness of the mutton curry.

-BOTTLE MASALA: Bottle Masala is the main spice ingredient for this mutton curry recipe.
-You will not need to add any other spices.
-You could also use any mutton masala powder for this easy mutton curry recipe and you will not lose out on the taste.
+BOTTLE MASALA & RED CHILLI POWDER: Bottle Masala is the main spice ingredient for this mutton curry recipe.
+Add a tablespoon of Kashmiri red chilli powder for colour.
+You could also use mutton masala powder of your choice for this easy mutton curry recipe.

 GARAM MASALA: Though optional, we like to add a dash of garam masala powder towards the end of the cooking time.
 This exquisite and aromatic garam masala powder renders a wonderful flavour to this simple mutton curry recipe.